waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Custom Tools
 - **`pathfinder`:** This tool has been updated to correctly handle all traversal logic, including HMs, and now outputs a JSON array of coordinates for the path_plan, making it more reliable.
-- **`spinner_maze_solver`:** Untested.
-I MUST use this tool at the next spinner maze encountered (Viridian Gym) to validate its functionality.
+- **`spinner_maze_solver`:** This tool calculates paths in spinner mazes.
+It was used in Viridian Gym, but the path was interrupted by the spinner mechanic.
+Must re-run from new positions after being moved by a spinner.

 ## B. Agent & Tool Usage Notes
+- I must fix failing tools immediately using my `code_debugger_agent` instead of deferring the task or attempting manual fixes.
 - Proximity of recommended locations from agents should be considered for efficiency.
-- I must fix failing tools immediately using my `code_debugger_agent` instead of deferring the task or attempting manual fixes.

 # IV.
 Puzzles & Hypotheses